MoserMichael/dockerdashphp/notes/notes-talk.md

 Each container has a STATUS - this one is Up, that mans it is running right now.

-The IMAGE column is listing the name of the docker image used to create this container instance
+The IMAGE column is listing the REPOSITORY and TAG of the docker image used to create this container instance.
+You can refer to a docker image by the combination of REPOSITORY and TAG or via the IMAGE ID, some people prefer to use the full IMAGE ID over the short form, in order to avoid the small chance of collisions - remember that the short ID are the first six bytes of the full IMAGE ID.

 The STATUS column tells us that this container is Up and running.